kisunji/e/README.md

 ### Upspin

-`kisunji/e` adopts the `const op = "FuncName"` pattern introduced by Rob Pike and Andrew Gerrard in [Upspin](https://commandcenter.blogspot.com/2017/12/error-handling-in-upspin.html) to build a logical stacktrace.
+Package `e` adopts the `const op = "FuncName"` pattern introduced by Rob Pike and Andrew Gerrard in [Upspin](https://commandcenter.blogspot.com/2017/12/error-handling-in-upspin.html) to build a logical stacktrace.

-In place of Upspin's multi-purpose `E(args ...interface{})` function, `kisunji/e` uses the familiar verbs `New()` and `Wrap()` to provide better type safety and simpler implementation.
+In place of Upspin's multi-purpose `E(args ...interface{})` function, `e` uses the familiar verbs `New()` and `Wrap()` to provide better type safety and simpler implementation.

 Upspin did not have a clear separation between messages for end-users and the error stacktrace, making it unsuitable for a web application which needs to hide internal details.

 ### Ben Johnson's Failure is your Domain

-`kisunji/e` is heavily influenced by Ben's approach to error-handling outlined in his blog post [Failure is your Domain](https://middlemost.com/failure-is-your-domain/).
+Package `e` is heavily influenced by Ben's approach to error-handling outlined in his blog post [Failure is your Domain](https://middlemost.com/failure-is-your-domain/).
 These are some key differences:

-- `kisunji/e` does not rely on struct initialization to create errors and instead uses `New()`, `Wrap()` and other helper methods to guarantee valid internal state
+- `e` does not rely on struct initialization to create errors and instead uses `New()`, `Wrap()` and other helper methods to guarantee valid internal state

-- `kisunji/e` does not require the error stack to have uniform type, and is compatible with other error types
+- `e` does not require the error stack to have uniform type, and is compatible with other error types

-- `kisunji/e` keeps `message` logically distinct from the error stacktrace, making it suitable for displaying to an end-user
+- `e` keeps `message` logically distinct from the error stacktrace, making it suitable for displaying to an end-user